 Jesus Caritas is a worldwide fraternity made up of small groups of diocesan priests who share prayer and the developments in their lives.
-Mount Angel Seminary expects all diocesan seminarians in pre-theology and theology to experience this fraternity.
+Mount Angel Seminary expects all diocesan seminarians in the configuration stage to experience this fraternity.
 Each seminarian joins five or six others, usually by diocese or region, in a small group.
 Groups meet once a month on a particular evening.
 Each group gathers to share dinner, Scripture reflection, a review of life, and Night Prayer.
 In addition, these Jesus Caritas groups meet after every Monday night conference to discuss and internalize the topic presented.

-The college seminarians choose a Men of Christ group that they stay in for the duration of the academic year.
+Diocesan seminarians in the discipleship stage choose a Men of Christ group that they stay in for the duration of the academic year.
 Men of Christ groups meet after every Monday evening conference to internalize the topic presented by means of small group discussion.
-These group discussions are led by a seminarian in College 4.
-During the evening on which the pre- theologians and theologians meet in Jesus Caritas groups, the college seminarians attend a short conference relating the virtues, beatitudes, and gifts of the Holy Spirit to daily formation.
+These group discussions are led by a seminarian in Discipleship 4.
+Students in the propaedeutic stage have their own group leaders selected from members of the propaedeutic cohort.
+During the evening on which the configuration seminarians meet in Jesus Caritas groups, the discipleship seminarians attend a conference relating to the virtues, and other topics relevant to priestly formation and discernment as envisioned by the Program of Priestly Formation.
 Men of Christ provides the seminarians with a virtue-based formation as they seek to help each other, as brothers in Christ, to draw close to the Heart of Christ, fount of all virtues.